 Attached using a M16 stainless thread though the tree with nut and washers either end Hung using a short wire rope sling and attached using a mallian rapid Rock anchors (restraint and fall arrest system) • All anchors Daily inspections in course opening check 3 month inspections Type A inspection on opening Type C inspection annually cliffs Falling off Category E safety system used which is tamper proof All non instructor areas are clearly sign posted and have suitable fence Rocks and stone falling Daily checks in place looking for obvious signs of rock fall Temple run section has a maintained path to ensure people below on VF tours have an experience with no rock fall People operating below on the VF tours wear helmets Landing ramp on zip 2 has netting to retain rocks and also retaining wall at the bottom to catch stray rocks Temple run path is netted to prevent stone fall Temple run boulders The temple run is a pile of large but well established boulders.
-Disturbing these boulders could result is a catastrophic rock fall leading to very serious injury, critical course damage and fatalities. • Anchors used are unquestionably sound zip 3 landing cage will have a chain across it Further controls for start of zip tour???
-Zip 1 entrance blocked off by placing wire rope termination with a safety hook to prevent access without staff knowlege VF clients getting confused and attaching to ZT Clear signage Staff supervision Staff always positioned at zip 1 • weather Wind - landing too fast of finishing early Max operating??
-Self rescue taught on training course for people who don't get to the end.
+Disturbing these boulders could result is a catastrophic rock fall leading to very serious injury, critical course damage and fatalities.
+Anchors used are unquestionably sound zip 3 landing cage will have a chain across it and self closing gate Zip 1 entrance blocked off by placing wire rope termination with a safety hook to prevent access without staff knowledge CCTV installed as a deterrent VF clients getting confused and attaching to ZT Clear signage Staff supervision Staff always positioned at zip 1 weather Wind - landing too fast of finishing early Winds above 25 MPH (force 5)should be reviewed.
+Different winds effect the 3 zips in different ways and may effect or not effect the whole tour.
+The VF manager or duty manager should test and assess the conditions and monitor them ensuring the zip speeds remain at a maximum of 16 mph (speed gun tests) Wind above 40 mph (force 8) will trigger an automatic closure Self rescue taught on training course for people who don't get to the end.
 Connect adjust et up so we can reach the wire.
 People taught the self rescue in the training course Staff rescue plan Breaking systems in place to prevent wall impact for people coming in fast System set up to always come in feet first for people coming in too fast fog Line if sight must be maintained at all times.
-If too fogy, additional must can be deployed rain • lightening Generic rules on thunder and lightening apply
+If too fogy, additional must can be deployed rain Guests to wear appropriate clothes lightening Generic rules on thunder and lightening apply

-Other users

-•

-Unauthorised Remote site limits potential access

-access Access gate with signs at:

-VF store entrance

-Top of adventure quarry

-O ADQ gate

-Access track at staff living area

-Temple run entrance bottom and top

-Zip 3 landing cage
+Other users Unauthorised access Remote site limits potential access Access gate with signs at: VF store entrance Top of adventure quarry ADQ gate Access track at staff living area Temple run entrance bottom and top Zip 3 landing cage